 Dave Van Manen, Founder/Special Projects Coordinator

 Dave Van Manen is the founder of the Mountain Park Environmental Center, which he began in 1998.
-He currently serves at MPEC’s Resident Naturalist along with coordinating special projects.
-Dave’s love of Nature education has led him to his work at MPEC including program development, fundraising, grant writing, and public speaking.
-Ranger Dave has been working in the field of education, with both children and adults, for nearly forty years.
+He currently serves at NWDC’s Resident Naturalist along with coordinating special projects.
+Dave’s love of Nature education has led him to his work at NWDC including program development, fundraising, grant writing, and public speaking.
+Ranger Dave has been working in the field of education, with both children and adults, for over forty years.
 His background includes being a nationally known children’s musician, performer, and recording artist with a specialty in environmental music and storytelling.
 He is the author of Plants of Pueblo Mountain Park, a field guide to the flora of the park and surrounding areas.
 Dave is a recipient of the Enos Mills Lifetime Achievement Award from the Colorado Alliance for Environmental Education.
-Dave has been a resident of the town of Beulah for 35+ years, where he and his wife Helene raised their two children and now spend much time with their grandchildren.
+Dave has been a resident of the town of Beulah since 1976, where he and his wife Helene raised their two children and now spend much time with their grandchildren.
 He is an avid hiker and can often be found hiking the trails of Pueblo Mountain Park and beyond.

 Lynette Gerow, Office Manager